 A different view accepts the Masoretic text, and treats the Dead Sea Scrolls, even though older, as incorrect.
 We would then propose the following: Jesus' name was YAH-SHUA - Salvation of Yah.
 This is reflected by Matthew 1:21's explanation, as well as by the pronunciation history of Jesus' name.
 See my article "Yahshua."

 If so, Jesus' name fulfills Isaiah 9:6.
 Matthew already told us that He (God) called the child YAHSHUA for he will save "my people."
 (Matt 1:21 OGM.)
 This fulfills Isaiah 9:6 that He (God) called him by the name of the Mighty-God; Eternal Father; Prince of Peace -- that is, YAHWEH.
 The name given Jesus had the name YAH in it -- an abbreviation of YAHWEH.
 Hence, by giving Jesus that name by the angelic instruction to Joseph, this fulfilled that God called him by a name signifying Yahweh's own name.
 Then Isaiah 9:6 would amount to a prophecy of the name, not anything intrinsically about the child Himself being Yahweh.
 The issue whether the Father indwelled Jesus / Yashua is a different question.
 (Jesus says in John 14:10 that the Father dwelled in Himself.)

-Incidentally, none of the gospels or letters in the New Testament reference or allude to Isaiah 9:6, so we have no help there to explain its meaning.
+Incidentally, as noted earlier, none of the gospels or letters in the New Testament reference or allude to Isaiah 9:6, so we have no help there to explain its meaning.

 In Depth Study: Sources of Isaiah 9:6 To Examine